 Watching how cannabis use changes in Canada and other places will help guide Saba’s decisions.
 As the cannabis industry grows, Saba and its neighbors must weigh the economic benefits against the health and social effects of legalization.

-Tips for Visiting Saba
+Tips for Visiting weed in Saba, Dutch Caribbean

 Getting to Saba is a bit hard, but it’s worth it.
 The Juancho E. Yrausquin Airport is the main way to get there.
 It has a very short runway.
 If you like to take your time, you can take a ferry from nearby islands.
 This gives you a beautiful view of Saba travel.